 Adult neural stem cells are retained in the specific brain regions such as the hippocampus and provide structural and functional plasticity in the adult brains.
 However, their neurogenic capability is lost during aging.
 We study how adult neural stem cells are aged and if we could rejuvenate them.

-Tomo is a group leader at DZNE in Dresden, Germany.
+Tomo is a Professor at FAU and a group leader at DZNE in Dresden, Germany.
 His research focus is to understand the roles of nuclear architecture in neural development/evolution, maintenance and brain aging.
 Tomo completed his PhD in the University of Tokyo and his postdoc in Rusty Gage’s lab at the Salk Institute.
 The Toda lab has been established based on the support from the ERC starting grant in 2019.

 Abhi is the first PhD student from DIPP program.
 His focus is on the role of nuclear architecture in neural plasticity.
 He received her B. tech and M..tech from Indian Institute of Technology Kanpur, India in bioengineering and developmental biology.
 He likes to learn new technology and enjoy bouldering in Dresden.